-She said: When I was little, my mom and I would drive to town once a week or so to run errands.
-Our last stop before heading back to the farm was to swing by the store to grab a week’s worth of groceries.
-If it was late enough in the day, mom would relent and get us fried chicken from the store’s deli counter for dinner.
+When I was a kid, my mom and I would drive from our farm to town once a week to run errands.
+Our last stop before heading back home was always the store for a week’s worth of groceries.
+Those weeks when we were running behind and it was late in the day, mom would relent and let us get a bucket of takeout fried chicken from the store’s deli for supper.

-Getting takeout may not seem like any big whoop nowadays, but back then it was a triumph, a reprieve from the blah and boring casseroles that constituted our typical supper.
-I’d pester mom incessantly as we parked the car, and if she said yes to chicken, I’d be ridiculously giddy as I waited seemingly forever for the (barely) automated store doors to slowly swing open so the aroma of fried chicken would smack me in the face.
-Then I’d rush straight to the deli counter and drum my fingers against the hot glass case where the chicken was kept hot, not lukewarm, by a big bright bulb.
-Waiting anxiously and bouncing up and down in my kid shoes, with my laces double-knotted, I though it took seemingly forever for the large lady with the hairnet to first pack up a tub of macaroni salad for my mom before she’d slowly, inexorably turn her attention to our box of chicken, with me willing her through the glass to select those beautiful pieces I’d already called dibs on in my mind.
+Getting takeout these days may seem like no big whoop.
+Back then, though, it was a triumph.
+And a reprieve from the rotation of casseroles that routinely constituted dinner.
+Before my mom would even park the car in the lot of B & H Groceries, barely able to contain myself, I’d cautiously ask her for fried chicken.
+When she’d say yes, I’d bounce with giddiness and impatience as the barely automated store doors slowly swung open and the aroma of fried chicken smacked me in the face.
+I’d rush straight to the deli counter and drum my fingers against the glass case where the fried chicken was kept hot by a big bright bulb.
+Bouncing up and down in my shoes, my laces double-knotted, I waited seemingly forever while the older lady behind the counter took her tongs as well as her grand old time packing a tub of macaroni salad for my mom before turning her attention to our box of chicken, me willing her through the glass to select those big, buxom pieces I’d already called dibs on in my head.

 I held that box of fried chicken on my lap the entire eight-mile drive home, the heat from the flimsy origami-like box burning my thighs.
-But as the pain subsided and the chicken grew lukewarm, my giddiness would inevitably turn to impatience.
+But as the pain subsided and the chicken grew lukewarm, my happiness would turn to antsiness.
 And with each slow-moving semi-trailer that we got caught behind, my heart would sink lower and lower until it was level with the grease-splattered box in my lap, heavy with the knowing that we were taking too long.
-Because when we did finally make it home, before I was allowed to tuck into the chicken, Mom would want to unpack the groceries, and then we had to wait for my brother to saunter iin from doing chores, and then there was the interminable wait for my dad to get in from the fields.
-By then, the chicken skin would long ago be sagging and greasy, the room temperature meat tasteless and tough beneath a layer of congealed fat.
-And, just like the last time and the time before that, I’d sigh and sit there, pouting and pushing the chicken around on my plate, thinking of what could have been and refusing to eat it even if I was given a stern talking to.
+When we did finally make it home, before I was allowed to tuck into the chicken, Mom would insist that we first unpack the groceries and then wait for my brother to make his way in from doing chores.
+Sometimes, too, there was the interminable wait for my dad to get in from the fields.
+By then, the chicken skin had long ago turned saggy and greasy and the room-temperature meat had become tasteless and tough beneath its layer of congealed fat.
+And, like the last time and the time before that, I’d sigh and push the chicken around on my plate, disappointed and refusing to eat, even when I was given a stern talk about starving kids elsewhere in the world.
 If only we’d driven faster, I’d think.

-I’m not the only one who feels this way.
-Early in our courtship E and I would camp on the beach out on Maryland’s eastern shore.
-It was our summertime ritual, one bereft of slimy, tepid fried chicken from an ice-filled cooler.
-We did, however, partake of our own summery fried chicken ritual, one of a different sort.
-On our way home, stuck in bumper-to-bumper traffic along Route 50, we’d pull off at a certain point just before the Bay Bridge and pull into the parking lot of a tiny roadside joint.
-Rather than avail ourselves of the drive-in and slink back into traffic a few car lengths behind where we’d been, we’d get out of the truck, stand in line, and take a seat outside at one of the flimsy plastic tables, inhaling exhaust fumes and subjecting ourselves to still more sun.
+I’m not the only person who understands that fried chicken ought to be consumed pretty much straight from the fryer.
+Early in our courtship, a particular guy and I would camp on the beach on Maryland’s Eastern Shore.
+It became our summertime ritual.
+Unlike many beachgoers, ours was bereft of slimy, tepid fried chicken from an ice-filled cooler.
+We did, however, partake of a fried chicken ritual of a different sort.
+Each Sunday on our way home, amid hours of bumper-to-bumper traffic along Route 50, we’d pull off into the parking lot of a tiny roadside joint just east of the Bay Bridge.
+Rather than settle for drive-thru and slink back into traffic a few car lengths behind where we’d been, we’d take our time to park, stand in the almost interminable line at the counter, and take a seat outside at one of the flimsy plastic tables, inhaling noxious exhaust fumes as we were inhaling hot fried chicken.
+It was perfect.